andredelft/typora-tailwind-theme/tailwind.md

 2. Really just the first reason, that's the whole point of the plugin.
 3. Here's a third pretend reason though a list with three items looks more realistic than a list with two items.

-Here is a checklist!

-- [x] I have done this thing
-- [ ] But not this one

 Now we're going to try out another header style.

 ### Typography should be easy